Each year Make Music Madison features a local visual artist who creates the artwork for that year’s poster and digital advertising.

 Jourdan likes to think of himself as a modern Renaissance man; a working graphic designer, performing artist, and educator.

-As a performing artist he writes, records, and produces music under his own name.
-He performs regularly with his wife Mary Wallin or with full band under the name Jourdan Hines & the Dapper Whimsy.
-Their style is a fun mix of pop, folk, bluegrass or what Jourdan likes to call #feelgoodmusic.
+As a performing artist, he writes, records, and produces music under his own name.
+He performs regularly with his wife Mary Wallin or with a full band under the name Jourdan Hines & the Dapper Whimsy.
+Their style is a fun mix of pop, folk, bluegrass, or what Jourdan likes to call #feelgoodmusic.
 He’s currently recording his second solo album titled “In Between the Middle”.

 2016: Ali Brooks